TheDevilWillBeBee/NPA/README.md

 ### Compiling the CUDA kernels

-We use [nanobind](https://github.com/wjakob/nanobind) to bind the SPH CUDA kernels.
+We use [nanobind](https://github.com/wjakob/nanobind) to bind the CUDA kernels.

 ```bash
 cd sphops